Selma Sueli Silva: Reception

+In an analysis of Diverse Dialogues, psychologist and professor at the Federal University of Minas Gerais (UFMG), Maria Luísa Magalhães Nogueira, highlighted that the narrative written by the duo innovates by transforming the traditional post-diagnostic "grief" process into a stage of "affirmation" of differences.
+The specialist points out that the work practically illustrates the "double empathy problem," a concept coined by sociologist Damien Milton, evidencing that the socio-communicational challenges of autism are a two-way street.
+According to Nogueira, the book demonstrates that inclusion requires a change in attitude and language by neurotypical individuals as well, rather than being an exclusive problem of the autistic person.
+She concludes that the account serves as an invitation for society to deconstruct normalizing barriers and assume a collective responsibility for coexistence in shared spaces.
+Diverse Dialogues has also been utilized in discussions concerning disability, neurodiversity, and sensory crises, including the relationship between environmental overload, accessibility, and the well-being of autistic individuals.

+Jabuti Prize-winning author Leo Cunha commented on the semi-autobiographical nature of Not Everything is What It Seems.
+In his analysis, Cunha praised the human depth of the protagonists, noting that, although they are portrayed as strong and determined women, they also exhibit flaws, mistakes, and regrets, which adds verisimilitude to the work.
+Regarding the reading experience, the author argues that the audience's focus should not be on trying to distinguish what is memory from what is invention.
+Instead, he suggests that the reader act as a witness to the story, turning their attention to the "lights and shadows" presented by the narrative.

+Impact

+In 2025, Silva was honored as one of the featured figures in the educational material and game Brilliant Minds: Neurodivergent Women, published by the Brazilian Computer Society (SBC), which highlights her work as a communicator and her twice-exceptionality (autism spectrum disorder and giftedness).

 Awards

 In 2023, the Mundo Autista channel, hosted by Silva and Sophia Mendonça, won the Digital Microinfluencers Award, in the people with disabilities category, during the fifth edition of the award, by popular and technical votes.

 Personal life

 Selma Sueli Silva is the mother of Sophia Mendonça, who was diagnosed with Autism Spectrum Disorder (ASD) at age 11.
 Early in Sophia's childhood, Silva noticed some signs of autism, such as head-banging, hyperfocus, and advanced intelligence.
 When Sophia received her diagnosis, Silva’s journalist husband struggled to accept it.
 He was suffering from severe depression at the time and filed for divorce in 2008.
 As a result, Silva took on the full responsibility of caring for her daughter, including managing her schedule, treatment costs, and emotional well-being, as well as making necessary routine adjustments.

 In 2016, Silva received her own ASD diagnosis.
 Inspired by her personal journey, she began sharing her experiences and insights about autism through writing and digital platforms.